By

 0 comment(s)

-When the holidays roll around, employers often have more on their plates than office potlucks and PTO requests.
-If you have employees on leave, one big question tends to come up: Do holidays count towards FMLA?
-And what about FMLA holiday pay?
+When the holidays roll around, employers often have more on their plates than potlucks and PTO requests.
+If you have employees on leave, one big question tends to come up: Do holidays count toward FMLA?
+And, just as importantly — how does FMLA holiday pay work?

 RELATED: Unraveling the FMLA in Uncommon Situations >>